syncfusion-content/xamarin-docs/Xamarin/Masked-Entry/masktype.md

 ![MaskType support in Xamarin.Forms masked edit](SfMaskedEditImages/MaskType.png)

 N> If your requirement to type special character such as _ and @.
 In this case, you can specify that special character directly to the Mask as per your required order.
-By default, the PromptChar value is _ (underscore).
+The default value of PromptChar is _ (underscore).
 So, if you use mask with "_" then type character _ (underscore) will not accepted.
-It replaced by the character when you enter.
+It will be replaced by the character when you enter.
 To avoid this, you can set the PromptChar text other than _ (underscore) as per in the below code sample.

 {% tabs %}
 {% highlight xaml %}